-For the Quarter Ended December 30, 2011 Fiscal Year Ended September 30, 2011 Amortization of deferred financing costs \$ \$ Elimination of historical interest expense on debt allocated for carve out purposes Interest expense associated with new debt raised described in (e) below Total pro forma adjustment to interest expense, net \$ \$
+For the Six Months Ended March 30, 2012 Fiscal Year Ended September 30, 2011 Elimination of historical interest expense on debt allocated for carve out purposes described in (e) below \$(42) \$ (87) Interest expense associated with new debt raised described in (e) below 53 106 Amortization of deferred financing costs • • Total pro forma adjustment to interest expense, net \$ 11 \$ 19

 - (b) For purposes of these unaudited pro forma financial statements, pro forma statement of operation adjustments were tax effected using the applicable statutory tax rate in the jurisdiction the adjustment related to.
-The effective tax rate of ADT could be significantly different (either higher or lower) depending on the post-spin activities. - (c) Pro forma earnings per share from continuing operations and pro forma weighted-average shares outstanding reflect the estimated number of common shares we expect to have outstanding upon the completion of the distribution based on an expected distribution ratio of shares of ADT common stock for each common shares of Tyco.
+The effective tax rate of ADT could be significantly different (either higher or lower) depending on post-spin activities. - (c) Pro forma earnings per share from continuing operations and pro forma weighted-average shares outstanding reflect the hypothetical number of common shares we would have had outstanding if the distribution had been completed as of March 30, 2012 and September 30, 2011, respectively, based on an expected distribution ratio of 0.5 shares of ADT common stock for each common share of Tyco.
 Pro forma diluted weighted-average shares outstanding reflect potential dilution from the issuance of ADT common shares from Tyco equity plans giving effect to the distribution ratio and conversion of certain Tyco equity awards into ADT equity awards.
 While the actual impact on a go-forward basis will depend on various factors, including employees who may change employment from one company to another, we believe the estimate provided yields a reasonable approximation of the dilutive impact of Tyco equity plans.
-We expect that the actual amounts will differ from these estimates. - (d) To adjust cash and cash equivalents, as follows:
+We expect that the actual amounts will differ from these estimates. - (d) To adjust cash and cash equivalents as follows:

-Settlement of receivables due/to from Tyco and Affiliates \$ Proceeds raised from debt issuance Repayment of long-term portion of allocated debt Total pro forma adjustment to cash and cash equivalents \$
+Settlement of receivables due to/from Tyco and Affiliates \$ (62) Proceeds raised from debt issuance 2,500 Repayment of long-term portion of allocated debt and cash transactions with Tyco in connection with the separation (2,230) Total pro forma adjustment to cash and cash equivalents \$ 208

-- (e) Reflects a \$ million dollar elimination of long-term debt that was allocated to ADT for carve out purposes.
-Also reflects the anticipated issuance of \$ million dollars of debt, net of estimated debt issuance costs of \$ million. - (f) Reflects common shares at a par value of \$0.01 per share.
-The number of common shares is based on the number of Tyco common shares outstanding on and an expected distribution ratio of shares of ADT common stock for each common share of Tyco. - (g) Reflects an increase to other liabilities of \$ million for contingent tax liabilities related to unresolved tax matters that we expect to be transferred to us in connection with the spin-off, as set forth in the 2012 Tax Sharing Agreement that we expect to enter into with Tyco and Tyco Flow Control.
-As discussed below in
+- (e) Reflects a \$1.5 billion elimination of long-term debt that was allocated to ADT for carve out purposes.
+Also reflects the anticipated issuance of \$2.5 billion of debt, net of estimated debt issuance costs of \$ million. - (f) Reflects 231,106,224 common shares at a par value of \$0.01 per share.
+The number of common shares is based on the number of Tyco common shares outstanding on March 30, 2012 and an expected distribution ratio of 0.5 shares of ADT common stock for each common share of Tyco. - (g) Reflects a \$37 million increase to an income tax sharing receivable, as defined by the Tax Sharing Agreement that will be entered into with Tyco.
+The actual amounts that ADT may be entitled to receive under this agreement could vary depending upon the outcome of the unresolved tax matters, which may not be resolved for several years. - (h) Other assets reflects a \$372 million increase to deferred tax assets for U.S. federal and state net operating loss and tax credit carryforwards that will be transferred to ADT from Tyco upon separation.